agndam-corp/server-one/README.md

 kubectl apply -f sealed-secrets/
 ```

-### 4. Application Deployment
+### 4. Automated Application Deployment
-Applications are automatically deployed by ArgoCD through the App of Apps pattern.
-The applications include:
+After applying sealed secrets, ArgoCD automatically deploys all applications through the App of Apps pattern:

+**Phase 1 (Terraform Deployed)**:
+- Sealed Secrets controller
+- ArgoCD admin password sealed secret
+- ArgoCD

+**Phase 2 (ArgoCD Deployed)**:
+- All other sealed secrets from the `sealed-secrets/` directory
 - cert-manager with custom webhook for Spaceship DNS
-- Sealed Secrets controller
 - And any other applications defined in the `argocd/prd/applications/` directory

 ## Directory Structure